-For those that can afford it, this trend is proving to be an effective way to communicate to visitors.
-Explainer videos are becoming widely adopted by business.
-Tell your story through your landing page video.
+For those that can afford it, this trend is an effective way to communicate with your visitors.
+Explainer videos, for example, are becoming widely adopted by businesses to help customers use the products and services they purchase.
+You can tell your story through landing page videos too.

-The trend is blossoming across devices, too.
-Here’s another example test, where video vs. image was placed prominently in the center of Lostmy.name’s landing pages:
+The trend is blossoming across devices as well.
+Here’s another example test, in which a video and an image were placed prominently in the center of Lostmy.name’s landing pages:

 Landing Page Trend #11: Autoplay Full-Screen Video

-CoSchedule uses a full-screen vid below their overlay:
+CoSchedule uses a full-screen video behind a shaded text overlay:

 This is also referred to as contextual video.
-Instapage’s Fahad Muhammad describes contextual video:
+Instapage’s Fahad Muhammad describes contextual video like this:

 Landing Page Trend #12: Custom Photography

-The days of using stock photography are disappearing and keeping it real is in.
-People want to see unique real humanistic images and experiences that they can relate to, so it’s no wonder custom photography is a landing page trend.
+The days of using stock photography are disappearing, and keeping it real is in.
+People want to see unique, real images and experiences that they can relate to.
+With that in mind, it’s no wonder custom photography is a rising landing page trend.

 Here’s what AutoPilot does:

-After a certain point, we’ve browsed enough sites to where it can feel like your visitors have seen the same stock images, especially the ones specific to your industry.
-Custom photography is a way to be totally different, creative and real, making your product and offer stand out from the rest.
+We’ve all browsed enough sites to feel like we’ve seen the same stock images over and over, especially the ones specific to our industry.
+Custom photography is a way to be totally different, creative, and real, so your product and offer will stand out from the rest.

 Landing Page Trend #13: Evocative Background Images